-Although the Supreme Court stated in Lara that Congress has authority to relax restrictions on the tribes' inherent authority so that they may try non-member Indians, it is not clear that today's Court would reach the same result.
-Of the five Justices signing on to that statement, just two are on the Court today.
-Justices Kennedy and Thomas expressed doubt about whether Congress had that authority, and Justices Souter and Scalia affirmatively believed Congress did not have that authority.
-Indian law is full of contradictions and confusion.
-As Justice Thomas wrote in his concurrence, "Federal Indian policy is, to say the least schizophrenic.
+Although the Supreme Court stated in Lara that Congress has authority to relax restrictions on the tribes' inherent authority so that they may try nonmember Indians, it is not clear whether today's Court would reach the same result.
+Of the five Justices signing on to that statement, only Justice Breyer and Ginsburg are on the Court today.
+Justice Kennedy expressed doubt about whether Congress had that authority.
+Justice Thomas questioned whether tribes had inherent sovereignty at all and stated that he believed tribes did not have inherent authority to try their own members, but that under existing precedent, he believed Congress had the authority to change the contours of the tribes' inherent sovereignty.
+Justice Scalia, in signing on to Justice Souter's dissent, apparently believed Congress did not have authority to expand the inherent sovereignty of Indian tribes to try nonmember Indians.

+Indian law is full of contradictions and confusion, making it difficult to predict how the Court will decide.
+As Justice Thomas wrote in his concurrence in Lara, "Federal Indian policy is, to say the least, schizophrenic.
 And this confusion continues to infuse federal Indian law and our cases."
-Therefore, it is not clear that the Court considering a tribal court conviction under these bills would find that Congress has the authority to expand the inherent sovereignty of tribes to try non-Indian defendants.
+Therefore, it is not clear whether the Court considering a tribal court conviction under the VAWA Reauthorization would find that Congress has the authority to expand the inherent sovereignty of tribes to try non-Indian defendants.